Anonymous-GT11/NumExperiments_AdaptiveRouting/README.md

-# Numerical Experiments for the paper "Fast Routing under Uncertainty: Adaptive Learning in Congestion Games with Exponential Weights"
+### Numerical Experiments of the paper
+# "Fast Routing under Uncertainty: Adaptive Learning in Congestion Games with Exponential Weights"

 ### (Currently under submission at Neurips 2021)